SeisComP/seiscomp/doc/base/tutorials/servefdsnws.rst

   a configured station

 :Pre-requisites for this tutorial:

 * Tutorial on :ref:`<tutorials_archiving>`

 :Afterwards/Results/Outcomes:

-* The station meta data and waveforms are available from a local web server.
+* The station meta data and waveforms are available from a local web server

 :Time range estimate:

 * 10 minutes

 ----------